jameskolean/gatsby-jameskolean-tech/_data/post/2021-01-16-learn-react-native.md

 }
 ```

-Now lets use the hook in the settings screen.
+Now lets use the hook in the Settings screen.

 > src/screens/settings-screen.js